tsmith512/tsmithcreative/content/blog/2022-12-25-paperframe/index.md

 I may 3D print a mount for the unit I'll keep for myself that shows the electronics.
 "Circuit-board-chic" isn't too much of a stretch for my messy desk.

-## Boxing Day
+## (Un-)Boxing Day

-After frantically posting this (to be edited later...) and breaking out the gift wrap, it was time to "deploy to production" around the Christmas Tree.
+After breaking out the gift wrap, it was time to "deploy to production" around the Christmas Tree.

-When my family unwrapped their gifts, Mom quickly plugged theirs in.
+When my family unwrapped their gifts, Mom quickly plugged hers in.

 And it didn't work. 😭